Nina-cyber1/pract/README.md

 ```

 ## Output
-This code generates suspicious users, successful and failed logins,
+This code generates suspicious users, successful and failed logins, and a bar graph

+Additional notes:

+    If you want to build the LaTeX report, you can run:

+pdflatex report.tex